 A note on adult books:

-We are collecting certain categories of adult books for PACEM guests, and for adult clients at the Nelson County Pantry and Loaves & Fishes.
+We are collecting certain categories of adult books for PACEM guests, and for adult clients at the Nelson County Pantry.
 Here are the things that are most often requested: small hardback sketch books or adult drawing books (very popular at PACEM for something to do in the evenings), books by African American authors like Maya Angelou and Toni Morrison, advanced Sudoku, popular fiction like John Grisham (several men at the PACEM shelter ask for his books), adult coloring books, inspirational books, word search, and cookbooks.
 Categories that (so far) are not popular are novels that are dark or "murdery" :) We do not have very much storage for adult books, so please get in touch if you have adult books that you'd like to donate.
 Thank you!

 Things we cannot use, have too much of, or have not been popular with kids: